nit-ap/nit-ap/joinorg.md

-## ⚡Check your mail and accept the invitation to join the community.
+## ⚫Check your mail and accept the invitation to join the community.

-## ⚡Set the organization to public.
+## ⚫Set the organization to public.

   ##### 1️⃣ Navigate to our community page: https://github.com/nit-ap
   ##### 2️⃣ Click on the highlighted area:<p align="left">